ileitch/meanie/README.md

 It's currently a simple REPL based search, though I'll turn it into a daemon soon and add a MessagePack interface.

+### Coolness

+* Uses all logical cores during search, without use of locks.
+* Uses PCRE with its JIT enabled.

 ## Build

 `make`